-From this experiment it can be concluded that all radiations from the radioactive material are not alike.
+From this experiment, it can be concluded that all radiations from the radioactive material are not alike.
 The radiation that bends towards the negative plate is made up of positively charged particles.
 These are called α-particles.
-Those radiations that bend towards the positively plate are composed of negative charged particles.
+Those radiations that bend towards the positive plate are composed of negatively charged particles.
 These are called β-particles.
 Those radiations that go straight without bending have no charge them.
 These are called γ-rays.

 Further experiments reveal that α-particles are helium nuclei.
-The charge on them is + Ze while their mass is 4u (atomic mass unit) that is every α-particle has two protons and two neutrons in it. β-particles are in fact fast moving electrons which come out of the nucleus of a radioactive element. γ-rays like X-rays, are electromagnetic waves which issue of the nucleus of a radioactive element.
+The charge on them is + Ze while their mass is 4u (atomic mass unit) that is every α-particle has two protons and two neutrons in it. β-particles are in fact fast-moving electrons that come out of the nucleus of a radioactive element. γ-rays like X-rays are electromagnetic waves which issue of the nucleus of a radioactive element.
 The wavelength of these rays is much compared with the wavelength of X-rays.

 Radioactive is purely a nucleus phenomenon.
 This is not affected /radiation is emitted out of any radioactive element, it is always accompanied by some changes in the nucleus of the element.
 Therefore, this element changes into a new element.
 This phenomenon is called radioactive decay.
-The element formed due to this change is called daughter element.
+The element formed due to this change is called the daughter element.
 The original element is called the parent element.
-During the nuclear changes the laws of conservation of mass, energy, momentum and charge remain applicable.
+During the nuclear changes, the laws of conservation of mass, energy, momentum, and charge remain applicable.

 Here X represents the parent and Y the daughter element.

 To explain the emission of α-particles we take the example of radium .
 The emission of α-particle from radium 226, results in the formation of radon gas .
 This change is represented by the following equation.